pablocael/pynear/docs/vptrees.md

 For very high-dimensional spaces where search becomes nearly exhaustive, libraries like [Faiss](https://github.com/facebookresearch/faiss) with highly optimized BLAS kernels may outperform tree-based approaches.
 PyNear targets the exact-search regime where tree pruning still provides a significant speedup.

+### Limitations and future work

+#### Static index — no dynamic updates

+PyNear indices are **static**: the entire tree must be rebuilt from scratch by calling `set(data)` whenever the underlying dataset changes.
+There is no support for incremental insertion, deletion, or point movement.

+This is an important constraint for workloads where data evolves continuously, such as:

+- **Real-time physics simulation** — collision detection and neighbour queries in particle systems (SPH, cloth, soft bodies) require spatial indices that reflect the current positions of every particle after each integration step.
+  Rebuilding a VP-Tree every frame is prohibitively expensive; production physics engines therefore use structures designed for dynamic updates, such as dynamic BVHs (DBVH), spatial hashing, or incremental kd-trees.
+- **Online learning / streaming data** — datasets that grow continuously with new observations cannot be efficiently maintained with a static index.
+- **Robotics and SLAM** — map point clouds that are refined incrementally as new sensor data arrives.

+**Workarounds with the current API:**
+- For slowly-changing datasets, a full rebuild can be amortised by batching updates and rebuilding at a reduced frequency (e.g. every N frames).
+- For mixed read/write workloads, a two-level structure (a static VP-Tree for the bulk of the data plus a small linear scan over the recent delta) can keep query latency acceptable.

+**Future work:** Dynamic VP-Tree variants that support $O(\log n)$ insertions and deletions have been studied in the literature and represent a natural extension for PyNear.
+Contributions in this direction are welcome.